Romop5/mafia-camera-mod/README.md

 # CameraMod (Mafia:The city of Lost Heaven) #

 CameraMod is a fan modification for game called Mafia:The city of Lost Heaven.
-It is devoted to server as a tool for movie makers and screenshooters.
+It is devoted to serve as a tool for movie makers and for taking screenshoots.
 It allows its users to use free camera mod, to create camera paths and then move camera along them, to hide game GUI and to control game speed (e.g. slow motion effect).

 This mod was originally coded by Romop5, the author of Lost Heaven Multiplayer (http://lh-mp.eu) in November 2014.